doramarcec/gene-regulatory-network-modelling/README.md

 plt.savefig("../output/000.tiff")
 ```
-This generates the plot below, visualising the model we just built.</br>
+This generates the plot below, visualising the model we just built.
 ![000](https://github.com/user-attachments/assets/5e7da940-a7c3-4c39-8724-827f601ec4a3)

 From this plot, we can observe several key things: